 The automatic floor audio volume adjustment of Translate@Home (T@H) makes it easy to do Remote Simultaneous Interpretation (RSI) of events with different floor languages.
-This makes T@H a great solution for multilingual live streaming of events, presentations and conferences with remote interpretation to a worldwide audience.

 When setting up the Translate@Home event, make sure to select